sancar/sancar.github.io/_posts/2015-10-24-hazelcast-cpp-client-open-source.md

     git clone https://github.com/hazelcast/hazelcast-cpp-client

+---**EDIT BEGIN**---

+Since it is currently under development you can get compile problems.
+We have added a tag for latest stable version compatible with 3.6 release of hazelcast.
+You need to call following command to get that version.

+    git checkout -b YOUR_BRANCH_NAME v3.6-old-protocol

+---**EDIT END**---

 Than, we will go to root, create a build directory and run cmake on the directory.

     cd hazelcast-cpp-client